ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means/methodological_specification.md

 ### 9.4 Imputation rules

-Ratio of means imputation follows a set of rules to ensure that it is used
+Ratio of means imputation follows a set of rules to ensure that it is used correctly, these rules are in the same order as the flow chart below:

-correctly:
+- If there is no response available and the respondent is being sampled for the first time, calculate a constructed link using the auxiliary data.
+- If there is no response available for a second period, forwards impute based off the constructed value.

-- Forward impute if no response available for current period but is available from a previous period.
+- If a response is available for the previous period but not the current period, then perform forwards imputation.
-- Rolling forward impute if no response available for a few rolling periods but is available from an earlier period.
+- If a response is available for the second period but not the third, fourth or current, then perform rolling forwards imputation from the second period.
-- Forwards imputation based on a previous constructed value if a business never responds but auxiliary data is available for that business.
+- If a respondent doesn't respond for the first two periods it is sampled (see bullet point 2) however does respond for the third period, then overwrite periods 1 and 2 with backwards imputation.
+- You can forwards and backwards impute off of the same respondent.
+However, a forwards impute will always be preferred to a backwards impute.
-- If forwards imputation cannot be calculated then backwards imputation is the next best method.
+- If a respondent responds for all periods, then imputation is not needed.
-- Rolling backward imputation should be used if no response available for a few rolling periods but is available from a later period.
-- If forwards or backwards imputation cannot be used, then construction should be used.
-- If a business is rotated out of the sample and then rotated back into the sample, values that were previously imputed should not be used.
+- If a business is rotated out of the sample and then rotated back into the sample, values that were previously present should not be used to forwards impute.
-- The image below explains the priority order of the imputation links.
+- If a business is rotated out of sample and then rotated back into the sample, the response from the current period should not be used to backwards impute.
+- If auxiliary data is missing then an error will occur

+Please see the image below for further information.

 ![imputation_types1](https://user-images.githubusercontent.com/87982871/167370091-bd18e5bb-fef5-4d46-9b1e-a452040d9e16.png)